16 October 2013

 The progress of the design work around the light rail in George Street will be monitored by the panel to identify further input opportunities around accessible design.

 The panel was also briefed on the City’s draft public toilet strategy, which recommends improvements to the availability, accessibility and maintenance of public toilet facilities.
-The strategy was open for comment during the public exhibition process.

 A discussion was held about the access and inclusion aspects of the City’s current planning controls, which the panel will continue discussing with City planning staff at future meetings.